- Who We Are

 For teachers applying for a sabbatical for the purpose of restoration of health or study.
 A separate application must be filled out when applying for a Special Study Sabbatical to Achieve Certification.

-Guidelines governing UFT sabbatical leaves of absence for study for the 2013-2014 school year.
+Guidelines governing UFT sabbatical leaves of absence for study for the spring 2015 semester.

 This regulation sets forth the rules governing sabbatical leaves of absence applicable to all pedagogical personnel.